 Arie van der Meijden

 I am a biologist, currently working at the CIBIO-InBIO institute in Portugal as a researcher at the Phenotypic Evolution group.
-I work on comparative functional morphology of both vertebrates and invertebrates.
+I work on comparative functional ecology of both vertebrates and invertebrates.
 See my publication list for more details, or explore some recent projects below.

 - µCT and synchrotron scanning